Bourbon Sweet Potato Pie

 Sweet potato lends itself well to recipes.
 It adds texture and flavor to desserts.
 I shredded sweet potato and put it into these sweet potato cupcakes topped with marshmallow frosting.
 If you’re looking for another Thanksgiving dish, try bourbon maple sweet potatoes.
 The sliced potatoes are topped with a sweet glaze and crunchy pecans.
 During cold winter days, I love to make sweet potato chili in the slow cooker.

 Bourbon sweet potato pie will be your new favorite pie to serve at Thanksgiving.
 The combination of molasses and bourbon makes for an irresistible flavor and the sweet potato has a texture that in comparable to other holiday pies.
+If you like bourbon, you should definitely try my bread pudding with bourbon sauce this holiday season!
 If you try this recipe, be sure to leave a review below and tag @ifyougiveablondeakitchen on social media.

 Bourbon Sweet Potato Pie